AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 As we were testing the upgrade path from our old `packages.aerynos.com/volatile` repository to our new, CDN-backed `cdn.aerynos.dev/unstable` repository, we ran into some unexpected small niggles related to how packages are resolved.

-While tarkah's [fix](https://github.com/AerynOS/os-tools/pull/514) to Moss was relatively small in terms of code, it served to ensure that updates would install properly on the first go when sync-ing to the new repo.
+While tarkah's [fix](https://github.com/AerynOS/os-tools/pull/514) to Moss was relatively small in terms of code, it served to ensure that updates would install properly on the first go when syncing to the new repo.

-Consequently, we sync'd this bug-fix to the Moss version in the old repository to ensure that users will be able to seamlessly upgrade to the new rolling `unstable` repository.
+Consequently, we synced this bug-fix to the Moss version in the old repository to ensure that users will be able to seamlessly upgrade to the new rolling `unstable` repository.

 ### Moss: Add index output directory option